spectrocloud/librarium/content/docs/00-release-notes.md

 - The CNI Calico pack version 3.25.1 is now available which contains support for IPV6 CIDR support has been added.

-- The Nvidia GPU Operator pack is available and can can be used to install Nvidia GPU drivers on Nvidia hardware.
+- The Nvidia GPU Operator pack is available and can be used to install Nvidia GPU drivers on Nvidia hardware.

 -  The AVI Kubernetes Operator (AKO) pack is now available.
 You can use this pack to provide L4-L7 load balancing for applications deployed in a Kubernetes cluster for north-south traffic network traffic.
-This pack is only avaiable for VMware vSphere.
+This pack is only available for VMware vSphere.

 - The vSphere CSI pack version 3.0.0 is available.
 This versions supports the usage of custom images for vSphere pods.